 ATCP 105.003 Retailers purchasing directly from manufacturers or producers.
-A retailer who purchases cigarettes and other tobacco products, fermented malt beverages, intoxicating liquor, wine or motor vehicle fuel directly from a manufacturer or producer shall compound the wholesaler markup with the retailer markup to determine the total markup on the merchandise.
+A retailer who purchases cigarettes and other tobacco products, fermented malt beverages, intoxicating liquor or wine directly from a manufacturer or producer shall compound the wholesaler markup with the retailer markup to determine the total markup on the merchandise.

 Note: Section 100.30 (2) (f), Stats., requires that markups be compounded when a retailer buys directly from the manufacturer or producer, thus acting both as a wholesaler and a retailer.
-In the absence of proof of a lesser cost of doing business, a wholesaler's markup is at least 3% and a retailer's markup is at least 6%, making the product's total compounded markup at least 9.18% the product's total compounded markup at least 9.18%.
+In the absence of proof of a lesser cost of doing business, a wholesaler's markup is at least 3% and a retailer's markup is at least 6%, making the product's total compounded markup at least 9.18%.